 Going to heaven is not scriptural.
 The soul is not immortal; it is equivalent to life.
 Mankind does not have a soul; he is a soul, subject to death.

 The Bible does not teach that hell is a place of eternal torment.
 Instead, God will eradicate all sin and wickedness, not punish the wicked forever.

 Most of Protestant and Catholic theology is immersed in pagan concepts of hell, reinforced by Dante's Inferno.
 Here is what the Bible says, without tradition.

 Though it may sound pretentious or even blasphemous, God's Word shows that we will become literal offspring of the Eternal God, sharing His name and nature.

 The narrative of King Saul of Israel visiting a medium at En Dor on the night before his final battle is an anomaly in Scripture, relating the story of a "successful" seance.
-Richard Ritenbaugh dissects the text of I Samuel 28 to expose several common misconceptions about the events of that night.
+Richard Ritenbaugh dissects the text of I Samuel 28 to expose several common misc. . .

 When Satan confronted humanity's first parents, Adam and Eve, he fed them three heresies that he continues to promote to deceive the world today.
-David Grabbe expounds on these three lies, revealing how Gnosticism incorporated them into its parasitic philosophy and way of life.
+David Grabbe expounds on these three lies, revealing how Gnosticism incorporated them into its parasitic philo. . .

 Following the Four Horseman of the Apocalypse is the Fifth Seal, depicting souls under the altar crying out to God for vengeance.
 Richard Ritenbaugh goes into the details of this prophecy of persecution and martyrdom of the saints.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving.
+See what over 140,000 subscribers are already receiving.